 Combines a CT scan with contrast dye injected into the bloodstream.
 CT(A) is considered noninvasive because it involves only an injection into a vein.
 Compared to a standard CT scan, this test produces clear and detailed images of the brain arteries.
 The images help doctors detect and analyze aneurysms and other abnormalities of the blood vessels.

 MRI (Magnetic Resonance Imaging)

-We provide magnetic resonance imaging (and CT as well) 24 hours a day, 7 days a week, for any patient who needs
+We provide magnetic resonance imaging (and CT as well) 24 hours a day, 7 days a week, for any patient who needs these studies.

-studies — CT and MRI — and fuse them together into one three-dimensional rendering for improved clinical accuracy.
+We also have sophisticated CT-MRI image fusion technology.
+This process allows doctors to collect and combine patient data from two different studies — CT and MRI — and fuse them together into one three-dimensional rendering for improved clinical accuracy.

 Cerebral or Spinal Angiogram

 Also called an arteriogram or catheter angiogram, this invasive test requires numbing anesthesia and a small incision in the groin.
 Doctors insert a catheter (a thin, flexible tube) through arteries from the groin to the neck.
 Contrast dye injected into the bloodstream highlights any abnormalities: an aneurysm, vascular malformation, or an obstruction or narrowing in a blood vessel in the neck, head or brain.
 This test can help diagnose stroke, unruptured and ruptured aneurysms, and other brain and spine vascular abnormalities.
 Angiography is the first step in endovascular treatment of these abnormalities, and is often performed before radiation or surgical therapy.